| |

 Surviving the End of the School Year

 The end of the school year can be challenging, even for experienced teachers.
 It can be draining trying to get everything done while still being the amazing teacher that you are.
-I want to share some tips for surviving the end of the school year, plus ideas for simple activities with kindergarten students to help you make the most of your final weeks together!
+I want to share some tips for surviving the end of the school year, plus some fun end-of-year activities for kindergarten, to help you make the most of your final weeks together!

-Additionally, help students get excited about what is to come next year and all that they will learn.
+You can also help your students get excited about what is to come next year.
 If you are able to, have a few of the teachers from the next grade level pop in to say hello and introduce themselves.

 Meeting these new faces ahead of time can help calm students’ nerves and apprehension about next year.